 3.2.1 Pre-incubation versus equilibrium respiration ∆14C-CO2

-Despite the significant differences in respiration, and in contrast to hypothesis 1, we did not observe significant differences between ∆14C-CO2 respired during the pre-incubation period and ∆14C-CO2 respired during the equilibrium respiration period: either for the air-dry + storage treatment or for the air-dry treatment alone (Fig. 3).
+Despite the significant differences in respiration rates, and in contrast to hypothesis 1, we did not observe significant differences between ∆14C-CO2 respired during the pre-incubation period and ∆14C-CO2 respired during the equilibrium respiration period: neither for the air-dry + storage treatment nor for the air-dry only treatment (Fig. 3).
 The interaction with land use was not significant nor was the interaction with experiment, so all data were pooled for statistical analysis.

 3.2.2 Equilibrium respiration (Experiments 1 and 2)

 Note the one outlier (forest, control) for which the pre-incubation CO2 was substantially depleted relative to equilibrium period respiration.
 However, even when this outlier was included in the statistical analysis, the difference between pre-incubation ∆14C-CO2 and equilibrium ∆14C-CO2 was not significant.
-Due to lower respiration rates during pre-incubation only three of the six forest samples in Experiment 1 generated enough CO2 to measure radiocarbon, and additionally, it was not possible to compare pre-incubation and equilibrium respiration ∆14C-CO2 for the control samples in Experiment 1 as pre-incubation ∆14C-CO2 was not measured for these samples in 2011.
+Due to lower respiration rates during pre-incubation only three of the six forest samples in Experiment 1 generated enough CO2 to measure radiocarbon.
+In addition, it was not possible to compare pre-incubation and equilibrium respiration ∆14C-CO2 for the control samples in Experiment 1 as pre-incubation ∆14C-CO2 was not measured for these samples in 2011.

 3.2.3 Treatment effects on observed equilibrium period 14C-CO2

+Δ14C of respired CO2 was enriched relative to the atmosphere for all samples in both experiments.
+Looking across experiments, the decline in 14C-CO2 between 2011 and 2019 paralleled that of atmospheric 14C for forest control samples and both control and treatment grassland samples, but was much smaller for the forest treatment samples.

 Relative to the controls the air-dry + storage treatment (Experiment 1, open squares in Fig. 4) led to enrichment in grassland samples, but depletion in forest samples.
 In contrast, the air-dry only treatment (Experiment 2, open circles, Fig. 4) led to enrichment for both forest and grassland samples (2019 points).
 Treatment effects on ∆14C-CO2 were signifcant for both forests and grassland soils in Experiment 1 (2011 points, Fig 4), and significant for grassland samples but not forest samples in Experiment 2 (2019 points, Fig. 4).
 The absolute mean difference in ∆14C-CO2 between control and treatment samples was greater in grassland samples (21.4‰) than in forest samples (12.1‰) for both experiments.

-Δ14C of respired CO2 was enriched relative to the atmosphere for all samples in both experiments.
-Looking across experiments, the decline in 14C-CO2 between 2011 and 2019 paralleled that of atmospheric 14C for forest control samples and both control and treatment grassland samples, but was much smaller for the forest treatment samples.

 3.2.4 Effect of cumulative respired carbon on ∆14C-CO2

 [maybe expand with stats for other explanatory factors? e.g. texture, N content, change in moisture upon rewetting, etc…]

 We looked at the possible effect of the difference in the amount of carbon respired (mg CO2-C g soil C-1) on the differences between control and treatment 14C-CO2 using a linear regression model, but it was not significant overall.
-When data from Experiment 1 and Experiment 2 were considered separately, we observed a slight positive trend between the difference in respired carbon and the difference in 14C-CO2 within Experiment 2, but it was only marginally significant (p = 0.063).
+When data from Experiment 1 and Experiment 2 were considered separately, we observed a slight positive trend (p = 0.063) between the difference in respired carbon and the difference in 14C-CO2 within Experiment 2, while there was no such effect in Experiment 1.

 3.2.5 Treatment effect on ∆14C-CO2 for all samples (Experiments 1, 2, and 3)